iSatishYadav/jekyll-now/_posts/2021-02-20-What-is-Webassembly-and-how-do-I-create-a-Webassembly-application.md

 Because why not?

 But it's not why we're talking about Blazor here.
-The reason is, one of the hosting models of Blazor is Webassembly.
+The reason is, one of the hosting models of Blazor is WebAssembly.

 Blazor's home page says:
 > Blazor can run your client-side C# code directly in the browser, using WebAssembly.
 Because it's real .NET running on WebAssembly, you can re-use code and libraries from server-side parts of your application.